Information about Guaifenesin

 How guaifenesin works

-Guaifenesin works by decreasing the stickiness of airway secretions and helps in their removal from the airways.
+Guaifenesin works by decreasing the stickiness of mucus (phlegm) and helps in its removal from the airways.

 Common side effects of guaifenesin